 Summary:

-The Warsaw R-IX school district in Missouri is home to two elementary schools, North Elementary and South Elementary, both of which serve students from pre-kindergarten through 5th grade.
-Unfortunately, the data paints a picture of two struggling schools within a low-performing district.
+The Warsaw R-Ix school district in Missouri is home to two elementary schools: North Elementary and South Elementary.
+Both schools serve students from kindergarten through 5th grade and face significant challenges in terms of academic performance and student engagement.

 Thank you for your feedback!